 Animals as a Form of Defence

 Using animals to increase security is not a new concept and people have relied on the likes of wolves and other animals for protection since the dawn of civilisation.
 Animals, particularly dogs, have an incredible sense of smell, sharp hearing and great orientation skills.
 This makes dogs the perfect animal to complement security guards in their job.
-In most cases, the dog handler will be alerted when unexpected activity has been found by the dog long before any CCTV could have picked it up, if at all.
+In most cases, the dog handler will be alerted when unexpected activity has been found by the dog, long before any CCTV could have picked it up, if at all.

 NASDU Certified Dogs

 You should always make sure that the handlers are certified by NASDU, the National Association of Security Dog Users.
-It is all well and good when a dog is fierce, but if it is not trained it may not perform the tasks that you need it to do and it would not be safe.
+It is all well and good when a dog is fierce, but if it is not trained it may not perform the tasks that you need it to, and it would not be safe.

-At Secure Site UK, all of our dog handlers are NASDU certified and all of our security guards are fully SIA Licensed.
+At Secure Site UK, all of our dog handlers are NASDU certified and all of our security guards are fully SIA licensed.
 NASDU are the industry standard and uphold strict codes of practice so that you know you will always be getting the best service possible at all times from us and our dog handlers.
 You will also be protected against any liability on your property if the dogs are certified.

 Duties of a Guard Dog